fyzanshaik/FlashCard-App/README.md

-Here’s a detailed README file for your project:

----

 # 📚 Flashcard Learning Tool

 Welcome to the Flashcard Learning Tool!
 This project is designed to help users study and learn using flashcards, with a focus on simplicity and efficiency.
 The tool includes both a frontend and a backend, allowing for a fully functional application with database integration.